rehierl/node-tree-outliner/3-0-0-associations.md

 Consequently, an outline algorithm must traverse the node tree in order to visit and associate each and every node.
-As a result, the nodes of a section will be added to it in some particular order (which is why a section can be defined as a sequence of nodes):
+As a result, the nodes of a section will be added to it, one after another, in some particular order (this is why a section can also be defined as a sequence of nodes):

 * `s := [n1,...,nk]`, `s in S`, `ni in N`
 * `(ni != nj)` for `i,j in [1,k]` and `(i != j)`
 * `n1` is the section's first node, `nk` is the section's last node

-Despite this definition, no node must be added more than once to any section.
-Because of that, the set operators still apply.

-Both of these initial definitions allow to associate any node with multiple sections.
-Additional rules are therefore needed in order to uniquely determine the actual context/location of a node.
+Both the above definitions allow to associate any node with multiple sections.
+Additional rules are therefore required to uniquely determine the actual context/location of a node.

 <!-- ======================================================================= -->
 ## Node sequence

 The traversal of a tree can be used to create a sequence of nodes (aka. trace of nodes), if each node is added to a sequence while it is in the process of being entered.
 Such a node sequence will be referred to as "the node sequence" `ns` of the corresponding node tree:

 * `ns := [n1,...,ni,...,nk]`
 * `(k == #N)`, `ns(i) in N`, `ns in N^k`
 * `n1` was entered first and `nk` was entered last
-* `ni` was entered after `ni-x`, but before `ni+y`, `x,y in [1,*]`
+* `ni` is entered after `ni-x` and before `ni+y`, `x,y in [1,*]`

 Because each node will be entered exactly once, the length of a node sequence is identical to the number of nodes in the corresponding node tree.

 * `(ni-k presequent-to ni)` is true, if `k in [1,*]`
 * `(ni-k strictly-presequent-to ni)` for `(k == 1)`